 The current cycle runs from 2016 to 2017 over the course of the Dutch, Slovakian and Maltese EU Presidencies.

-Tibor Navracics, European Commissioner for Youth on Structured Dialgoue:
+Tibor Navracsics, European Commissioner for Youth, stated on Structured Dialgoue:

 Europe needs the input of its young generation to overcome the big challenges it is facing.
 I want to give all young people in Europe the chance to have their voice heard.